 Bokai won the Mitsubishi Chemical Scholarship during his undergraduate study.
 He also participated in the summer school of engineering & science in Technion (Israel) with a full scholarship.
 In his master’s study, he worked on “Flexible piezoelectric nanocomposites used in the extreme environment”.
 In his spare time, he likes to play tennis and badminton, watch movies, traveling.

 Undergrad/Master: Engineering Sciences (Materials and electrical engineering), KU Leuven / Materials Engineering, KU Leuven

 His bachelor thesis on lithium titanate nanowires for lithium-ion batteries introduced him to nanomaterials for energy storage, which he explored further in his master thesis on core-shell dielectric nanocomposites for structural capacitors.
+In October 2022, he got awarded the FWO PhD Fellowship fundamental research.
 He is a coffee enthusiast with a passion for being outdoors with friends, running and cooking (ratatouille).

 Tsu-Yu (Jean) CHOU